 Unconditional Pre-sessional is an intensive English language course designed to prepare you for study and life at UAL.
 This course helps you make an easier transition to your main course and to living in London.

-Because of the coronavirus situation, we may start the course online.
-The course will continue in London for face to face teaching and assessment when it is safe.
+Because of the coronavirus situation, this course starts online.
+The course will continue in London for face to face teaching and assessment in September.

 While the course is online, you will have: